 The land is not affected by the GAIC.
 There is no work-in-kind agreement (within the meaning of Part 9B of the Planning and Environment Act 1987), certificate or notice relating to the GAIC applicable to the land.

 8. NON-CONNECTED SERVICES

 The following services are not connected to the land:

-- (a) electricity supply - (b) gas supply
+- (a) gas supply - (b) telephone